jgauchia/IceNav-v3/README.md

 * There is the possibility to use two types of maps: Rendered Maps or Tiles (large files), and Vector Maps (small files).

 > [!CAUTION]
-> Do not use in production.
+> Do not use in production (Experimental features).

 ## Screenshots
 |<img src="images/dev/splash.jpg">|<img src="images/dev/compass.jpg">|<img src="images/dev/rendermap.jpg">|<img src="images/dev/vectormap.jpg">|<img src="images/dev/satinfo.jpg">|